Aiyima S600

 Build Quality and Design

-One minor missing feature of these speaker is the lack of grilles on the front:
+One minor missing feature of these speakers is the lack of grilles on the front:

 The 4-inch woofer speaker handles low and mid-sounds but as you will see in the measurement section later, the cross-over is not perfect and is probably the one aspect of the S600 that I would love Aiyima to update in a future revision:

-The 1-inch tweeter handles high sounds, and there is a light hidden underneath the speaker:
+The 1-inch tweeter handles high sounds, and there is a light hidden underneath the speaker, there is a clear plastic covering the light:

 Connectivity and Controls